groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Outlook Offline Data File (.ost) represents user's mailbox data in offline mode on local machine upon registration with Exchange Server using Microsoft Outlook.
+Represents an Outlook Offline Data File (.ost), which represents a user's mailbox data in offline mode on a local machine upon registration with Exchange Server using Microsoft Outlook.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/email/ost